 What do cloud phone systems typically cost?

-You can find a cloud-based phone system with basic business-class VoIP features for less than $20 per month for each user.
+For each user, you can find a cloud-based phone system with basic business-class VoIP features for less than $20 per month.

 If you’re looking to upgrade from an older on-premises PBX phone system or traditional landlines, you’ll get everything you need and more in terms of calling features with an entry-level cloud-based business phone plan.
 However, any business that wants to utilize many of the advanced calling features, such as automatic post-call notes, unlimited video conferencing and real-time analytics, should expect to spend more than $30 per monthly user for a mid-tier or top-tier plan.